MintMoose/spring-boot-bay/README.md

 The frontend, developed with React, provides a user-friendly interface for browsing and purchasing products.
 It leverages the Stripe API to handle secure payment transactions.
 The backend, powered by Spring Boot, integrates with the Stripe API and manages the creation of checkout sessions.

-The application ensures proper CORS (Cross-Origin Resource Sharing) configuration to allow requests from specified origins, providing a secure and seamless user experience.

 Please note that this project utilizes HTTP instead of HTTPS for simplicity in a local development environment.

 The current implementation also stores sensitive configuration keys, such as API keys and database credentials, directly in the application's configuration files, such as application.yaml and application.properties.
 While this approach is suitable for local development and learning purposes, it is not recommended for production environments.